Last update: Oct. 21, 2020

 Since the last update we have found no published data on its excretion in breast milk.

-The lack of literature and its potential toxicity added to the lack of precise therapeutic indications makes it a totally non-essential product, especially during the period of breastfeeding.
+The lack of literature and its potential toxicity added to the lack of precise therapeutic indications makes it a non-essential product, especially during the period of breastfeeding (Martini 2018).

 Suggestions made at e-lactancia are done by APILAM´s pediatricians and pharmacists, and are based on updated scientific publications.